clementgallet/libTAS/games.md

 ### FEZ

 - Use a mono framework, see https://github.com/flibitijibibo/FNA-MGHistory/tree/fez-sdl2
-- Use SDL library but does not hook any SDL Init or anything...
+- Use SDL library but we couldn't hook any SDL function...

 ### Towerfall

 - Same as FEZ

+### Braid

+- Multiple version have been published with SDL 1.2 or SDL 2
+- It uses PeepEvents to look for SDL Events